uchicago-capp-camp-2023/lab-web/docs/s2-git-i/2-first-repo.md

 # Creating your first repository

-For each assignment in CAPP 30121, we will provide you with an _invitation URL_ that will allow you to sign up for the assignment on GitHub and which will result in the creation of a repository called `XX-GITHUB_USERNAME` inside our `uchicago-capp-camp-2023` organization.
-For example, if your GitHub username is `jrandom` and XX is `camp-1`, your repository will be called `camp-1-jrandom`.
+For each assignment in CAPP 30121, we will provide you with an _invitation URL_ that will allow you to sign up for the assignment on GitHub and which will result in the creation of a repository called `XX-GITHUB_USERNAME` inside our `uchicago-capp-camp-2023` [organization](https://github.com/uchicago-capp-camp-2023).
+For example, if your GitHub username is `jrandom` and XX is `capp-camp`, your repository will be called `capp-camp-jrandom`.
 This repository will be private, and can be viewed only by you and the CAPP 30121 course staff.

 ## Accepting the GitHub Classroom assignment

-For this lab, use the [camp-1 URL](https://edstem.org/us/courses/42535/discussion/3322668) that we supplied on Ed.
+For this lab, use the [Git I assignment URL](https://canvas.uchicago.edu/courses/50967/modules/items/2113117) that we published on Canvas.
 When you open the invitation URL in a browser tab, you will have to complete the following steps:

-1. You will need to select your CnetID from a list.
+1. You will need to select your UChicago email from a list.
 This step will allow us to know what student is associated with each GitHub account.
 This step is only done for the very first assignment invitation you accept.

    ![Screenshot of GitHub Classroom's Assignment Invitation Page](../assets/img/github-classroom-assignment-invitation.png)